-This application allows users to collect, activate and update their security devices (for example, smart cards and virtual smart cards) without requiring operator access to MyID Desktop.
+This application allows users to collect, activate and update their security devices (for example, smart cards, virtual smart cards, and Windows Hello for Business credentials) without requiring operator access to MyID Desktop.
 Users can also use the Self-Service App to reset or change the PIN on their own card.